-Date Subject matter Text read ings Read article Student submissions Group discussion and/or case review - Cases in Course Kit or Buy Online from Harvard Case Publishing Services 1 Sep.
-10 Introduction Structure of course Mutual expectations What is CRM?
+Date Subject matter Text read ings Read article Student submissions Group discussion and/or case review - Buy CoursePak Online from Harvard Case Publ.
+Services 1 Jun.
+23 Introduction Structure of course Mutual expectations What is CRM?
 Who needs CRM?
 What do marketing managers and senior executives want to achieve from CRM?
-CRM definitions and key principles Opportunities and pitfalls for CRM P&R : 1 G:1 A Framework for CRM, Russell S. Winer, HBR/California Management Review CMR209 None 2 Sep.
-17 Customers and relationships Tomorrow's customers in Canada Customer loyalty and satisfaction Permission and privacy Contrasting relationships with business customers with consumer relationships Relationships with other stakeholders including channel intermediaries Trust P&R : 2 G: 2 Preventing the Premature Death of Relationship Marketing, Fournier, Dobscha, Mick, HBR Avoid the Four Perils of CRM, Rigby, Reichheld and Schefter, HBR R0202 98106 Assignment of individuals to groups.
+CRM definitions and key principles Opportunities and pitfalls for CRM P&R : 1 G:1 A Framework for CRM, Russell S. Winer, HBR/California Management Review CMR209 None 2 Jun.
+25 Customers and relationships Tomorrow's customers in Canada Customer loyalty and satisfaction Permission and privacy Contrasting relationships with business customers with consumer relationships Relationships with other stakeholders including channel intermediaries Trust P&R : 2 G: 2 Preventing the Premature Death of Relationship Marketing, Fournier, Dobscha, Mick, HBR Avoid the Four Perils of CRM, Rigby, Reichheld and Schefter, HBR R0202 98106 Assignment of individuals to groups.
 Explanation of term project and related expectations.
 Assignment of topics to groups.
 Explanation of cases to be handed in for individuals and as team projects.
 Class discussion of: Harrah's Entertainment, Rajiv Lal, Patricia Martone Carrolo HBS 9-502-011 Students are expected to have read and prepared this case.
 This is an important case as it was one of the first times a company revolutionized an industry based on CRM.
-Questions will be asked of individual students and responses will count towards class participation
+Questions will be asked of